 Lights can be seen flickering along the main staircase.
 There are cold spots and sudden changes in temperature in the Great Hall.
 The visitor’s book has also been seen leafed through as if by unseen hands.
 There are also the ghosts of the two little boys who were accidentally blown up by gunpowder.

 The cellar is reportedly one of the most haunted places in the mansion.
 The shadows of dancers have been seen on the walls of the cellar.
 People who have been to the cellar have felt as if they are being watched.
-The cellar is dark and musky, which brings with it a sense of foreboding.
+Cellars being cellars are of course dark and musky, which brings with it a sense of foreboding as well.

-Appuldurcombe is also known as Appledorecombe or Appledore Combe.
-It is a grand 18th century Baroque house once owned by the Worsley family.
+Appuldurcombe is also known as Appledurcombe or Appledore Combe.
+It is a grand 18th-century Baroque house once owned by the Worsley family.
 It has 365 windows and 52 rooms.
-The house is located in Wroxall on the Isle of Wight.
+The home is located in Wroxall on the Isle of Wight.
 The house is now open to the public and is managed by English Heritage.
-The estate is large (once at 1.2km2) and parts of it are still intact.
+The estate is large (once at 1.2km2), and parts of it are still intact.

 Appuldurcombe House began as a priory back in 1100.
-It was converted to a convent and it also became a home to the Leigh family.
+It was later converted to a convent, then a home to the Leigh family during Elizabethan times.
 The present Appuldurcombe House was built back in 1702.
-It replaced the large Tudor house which was given to Sir Robert Worsley.
-He was the third baronet.
+It replaced the large Tudor house, which was given to Sir Robert Worsley, 3rd Baronet.
 In 1779, Capability Brown was hired to design the grounds.

-When Sir Richard Worsley (7th Baronet of Appuldurcombe) was the owner of the house throughout the 1770’s, he used it for his magnificent art collection.
+Whilst Sir Richard Worsley (7th Baronet of Appuldurcombe) was the house owner throughout the 1770s, he used it for his magnificent art collection.
 He often entertained visitors in the house.
-Since then the house has been owned and inhabited by nobility, monks and affluent families.
-The mansion was badly damaged during the Second World War by German bombers.
+Since then, the house has been owned and inhabited by nobility, monks and affluent families.
+The mansion was severely damaged during the Second World War by German bombers.
 A German bomber dropped a mine close to the mansion.
-Today, although the mansion has been repaired, it is still an empty shell.
+Today, although some of the front portions of the mansion have been repaired, it is still predominantly an empty shell.